juxt/bidi/README.md

 user> (match-route "/articles/999/article.html" routes) {:handler :article, :params {:id "999"}}
 ```

-The result is a map as before.
-This time it includes a `:params` entry
-with a map of route parameters.

 To generate the path we need to supply the value of `:id` as extra
 arguments to the `path-for` function.